pmergim/GetRight3/README.md

 # GetRight3
-This is the front end design of a health and wellness application which has been developed through the implementation of UI/UX standards.
+This is the front end development of a health and wellness application which has been developed through the implementation of UI/UX standards.

 Packages downloaded for this project include: